 Homemade Flour Tortillas

 Just five simple ingredients to make the best homemade flour tortillas.
-These authentic flour tortillas are soft and so tender, and you can even make and freeze them for later!
+This authentic flour tortillas recipe produces soft and tender tortillas that you can make to use with tacos or burritos.
+You can even freeze them for later!

-Soft and fluffy authentic flour tortillas to make your tacos night that much more deeelicious.
+Soft and fluffy authentic flour tortillas make your taco night that much more delicious.

-Cinco de Mayo is as BIG as Texas here!
+We celebrate Cinco de Mayo on a weekly basis in Texas!
+And calories don’t count!
+Speaking of, Cinco de Mayo is as BIG here!
 I mean, we like our salsa fresh, our fajitas extra flavorful, taquitos have to be extra crispy, our agua frescas are cold and refreshing, our quesadillas have to be cheesy, sometimes we throw avocados into our salsa to make it creamy, we like our street corn with extra toppings, and our flour tortillas without a doubt, have to be tender.

 This is unquestionably one of the best things about living in Texas!

-- Kosher salt: helps flavor in the tortillas.
+- Kosher salt: helps flavor the tortillas.
+We’ll use 1 1/4 teaspoon salt for this recipe.

-- Hot water: You want to heat the water in a microwave to roughly 110ºF so that you can still touch and knead the dough.
+- Hot water: You want to heat the water in a microwave to roughly 110ºF so that it’s warm but not hot!
+You want to still be able to touch and knead the dough.
 You can check the temperature of water by using a food thermometer I’ll explain below why we do so.

 Why use hot water when making homemade tortillas: